Seahawks place Kam Chancellor on IR and waive OL Mark Glowinski, promote LB Kache Palacio and CB Mike Tyson

 But this move now makes it official that Chancellor won’t return this season.

-Glowisnki, a fourth-round pick in 2015 out of West Virginia, started all 16 games in 2016 at left guard and the first two games of this season at right guard.
+Glowinski, a fourth-round pick in 2015 out of West Virginia, started all 16 games in 2016 at left guard and the first two games of this season at right guard.
 But he then lost the job to Oday Aboushi, and then when Aboushi was hurt rookie Ethan Pocic stepped in relegating Glowinski to the bench.
 He had played on special teams only in the last three games and saw action in nine of 13 games this season overall.

 His waiving leaves Seattle with eight offensive linemen with rookie Jordan Roos, second-year player Joey Hunt and Matt Tobin as the backups to the starting five of Duane Brown, Luke Joeckel, Justin Britt, Pocic and Germain Ifedi.
-Tobin has played both tackle and guard in the NFL and would likely be the primary backup at any of the tackle or guard spots with Hunt as the backup center.
+Tobin has played both tackle and guard in the NFL and would likely be the primary backup at any of the tackle or guard spots against the Rams with Hunt as the backup center.
 Roos, an undrafted free agent out of Purdue, has yet to play a snap on the offensive line in the NFL.

+The Seahawks appear to have essentially kept Roos instead of Glowinski and salary cap implications undoubtedly are a factor.
+Glowinski makes $615,000 this year (or $36,176 per week) to Roos’ 465,000 ($27,352 per week) and even that amount over the rest of the season might make a difference with the Seahawks as tight against the cap as they are (Seattle is listed as being $320,894 over the cap on the NFLPA’s public salary cap report).

-The promotion of Tyson means that all four of the defensive backs the team selected in the 2017 draft are on the active roster for the first time, the others being cornerback Shaquill Griffin and safeties Delano Hill and Tedric Thompson.
+The promotion of Tyson, taken in the sixth round out of Cincinnati, means that all four of the defensive backs the team selected in the 2017 draft are on the active roster for the first time, the others being cornerback Shaquill Griffin and safeties Delano Hill and Tedric Thompson.

+Palacio was on Seattle’s practice squad all of last season and then was with the team throughout the preseason this year before being waived in the cutdown to 53 prior to the start of the regular season.
+He was re-signed to the practice squad on Nov.
+22. He finished his WSU career with the 10th most sacks in school history, 16.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.